 Kringla Bakeri Og Kafe

-This bakery/fast food restaurant is in the Norwegian pavilion conveniently close to the Frozen Ever After ride.
+This bakery/fast food restaurant is in the Norway pavilion conveniently close to the Frozen Ever After ride.
 It’s a great place for a meal with its ham or smoked salmon sandwiches.
 If you’d prefer a quick snack, the bakery has croissants, pastries, and chocolate treats for everyone.

 Recommendation: The smoked salmon sandwich gives you a taste of Norway.
 Pair it up with a Frozen-themed pastry.

 La Cantina de San Angel